mparno/fenics-web/source/about/components.rst

 FEniCS is organized as a collection of interoperable components that together form the FEniCS Project.
-A short overview of these components are given below.
+A short overview of these components is given below.
 Further information can be found in the :ref:`FEniCS Book <book>` and on the :ref:`Launchpad page <launchpad_pages>` for each individual component.